Fabulous2199/Laetus/README.md

 # Laetus
-The latin word "Laetus" means 'Colourful'.
+The Latin word "Laetus" means 'Colourful'.
-This is a mod that adds some great things into the game called Minecraft!
+This is a mod that adds some great things to the game called Minecraft!